 What is it used for?

-Electroacupuncture can be used to increase the stimulation of the acupuncture points, so is a great help in many cases.
-With these quality machines, we can set the frequency and strength of the stimulation, with known actions on the local tissues being needled and depending on the Hertz being used, the nervous system responses being targeted.
-Electroacupuncture works through creating neuronal signals between the peripheral and central nervous systems in the body.
+Electroacupuncture (EA) can be used to increase the stimulation of the acupuncture points, having a greater effect on the nervous system; a system that is very used to working via electrical currents.
+EA is a great help in many cases, and with these high quality machines, we can set the frequency and strength of the stimulation, with known actions on the local tissues and the central nervous system processes being targeted.
+Electroacupuncture largely works through creating neuronal signals between the peripheral and central nervous systems in the body.

 How is it done?